foundriesio/docs/source/zephyr/branching.rst

 This document defines the rules governing the branches in the Zephyr microPlatform Git repositories, and what you can expect from them.

+.. note:: To keep things simple, we'll use the public repositories on GitHub.
+          The rules are the same for subscriber repositories.

 Why Have Branching Rules?
 -------------------------

-The short answer is that it's the only way to keep things working while staying close to our upstream projects' latest versions.
+The short answer is that it keeps things working while patches flow up- and downstream, and as we periodically rebase microPlatform patches on our upstream projects' latest versions.

 The details are given below in :ref:`zephyr-branching-rationale`.